neverlless/netbox-ip-scaner/README.md

 # NetBox IP Scaner

-This script allows you to scan a specified IP prefix for the required pool of IP addresses, some of which may be designated as DHCP pools.
-During the scanning process, the script checks the availability of each IP address and creates a record in NetBox depending on the status of the address.
+This script allows you to scan the specified IP prefix for available IP addresses, some of which may be labeled as DHCP pools.
+During the scan, the script checks the availability of each IP address and creates an entry in NetBox depending on the status of the address.

 ## Prerequisites